jclawlor/Fitness-Web-Project-backend/README.md

 # Fitness-Web-Project
-Web application to practice hosting applications on a server and surrounding security measures.
+Backend code for web application to practice hosting applications on a server and surrounding security measures.